alters-mit/magnebot/doc/magnebot_controller.md

 **`self.grasp(target, arm)`**

 Try to grasp the target object with the arm.
 The Magnebot will reach for the nearest position on the object.

-If, after bending the arm, the magnet is holding the object, then the action is successful.
+If the magnet grasps the object, the arm will stop moving and the action is successful.

 Possible [return values](action_status.md):